flancian/garden/capra course.md

 	- often asked: "will there be enough time to save human civilization", "can we have hope for the future"?
 		- the most inspiring answer to this comes from [[václav havel]]
 			- a meditation on [[hope]] itself
+			- written while imprisoned under
+			- "The kind of [[hope]] that I often think about I understand above all as a state of mind, not a state of the mind.
+Either we have hope within us or we don't.
+It is a dimension of the soul and it's not essentially dependent on some particular observation of the world or estimate of the situation.
+Hope is not the conviction that something will turn out well, but the certainty that something [[makes sense]] regardless of how it will turn out."